jmurtiff/COEN317PubSub/README.md

 - As part of our COEN 317: Distributed Systems final project, we aim to address critical security concerns in the publish subscribe messaging architecture.
 This project implements a variation of a publish-subscribe system that utilizes RSA encryption and digital signatures within the publisher layer, and a scalable security layer composed of proxy nodes to distribute security workloads away from the message broker and subscriber.
 All functionality is coded in Python.

 ## Requirements
-- You should have at least Python 3.8+ to ensure that the most recent libraries can be installed without an issue
+- You should have at least Python 3.8+ to ensure that the most recent libraries can be installed without an issue.

 ## Installation
 - To create your python virtual environment, use the command `python3 venv -m <environment name>`